Mr Raymond Spencer was born in Adelaide and studied at the University of Adelaide.

 Professor Wesselingh undertook his undergraduate and doctoral training at Flinders University/Flinders Medical Centre in South Australia and his post-doctoral training at Johns Hopkins in the United States.

-Professor Wesselingh is an Infectious Diseases Physician and researcher in Neurovirology, HIV and vaccine development.
+Professor Wesselingh is an Infectious Diseases Physician with research interests in Neurovirology, HIV and vaccine development, more recently he has been involved in defining the role of the Microbiome in Human Health.
 He has consistently worked towards the integration of high quality medical research with health-care delivery, leading to improved health outcomes for Australia and the poorly resourced countries of the region.

 Professor Hopwood established the Lysosomal Diseases Research Unit (LDRU) - a large multidisciplinary group researching lysosomal storage disorders nationally and internationally.